 Cited by 3 other publications

 [New Frontiers in Translation Studies

 .
 Translation as discrimination: Sociolinguistics and inequality in multilingual institutional contexts

 Defrancq, Bart & Sofie Verliefde

-This list is based on CrossRef data as of 19 may 2021.
+This list is based on CrossRef data as of 21 march 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.